teretzdev/FilmAgent/FilmAgent/Documentation/Character_Planning_Document.md

 6. **Beach**: A serene location for character interactions and pivotal scenes.
 7. **Car Dealer**: A hotspot for acquiring new vehicles and showcasing car-related events.
 8. **Gang Territory**: The heart of gang operations and conflicts.
+9. **Desert Arena**: A vast open space for vehicular combat and stunts.
+10. **Race Track**: A high-speed circuit designed for intense racing and stunts.

 ---

 ## Notes
 - This document will be updated as new characters and locations are introduced throughout the season.
 - Ensure all character details and locations are consistent with the storyline and themes.
+- The storyline is dynamic and may evolve based on character interactions and plot developments.
 ```

 ### Step 4: Review